 - two doses of the chicken pox vaccine (or titers if applicable) or proof of physician-diagnosed disease

-- one dose of meningitis vaccine, required for students residing in university residence halls (A waiver of the meningitisis vaccine requirement is available for students 22 years of age and older.
-Please contact Health Services for further information.)
+- one dose of meningitis vaccine, required for students residing in university residence halls and students planning to study abroad.
+(A waiver for the meningitisis vaccine is available for specific populations by state law.
+Please contact Health Services for further information).
+Also, please check with your primary care provider as to whether the new meningitis type B vaccine is appropriate for you.

 In addition, a negative tuberculosis test or chest X-ray within the last year is required for entering students who are from highly endemic countries and have been residents of the United States for less than five years.
 A list of countries where tuberculosis is highly endemic is available upon request from Health Services.